hyperjumptech/grule-rule-engine/docs/en/RuleEngine_en.md

      with given Tax and Discount
 ```

-If you examine the above Rules, you should easily understand the of **Rule** concept for Rule Engines.
+If you examine the above Rules, you should easily understand the **Rule** concept for Rule Engines.
-These collection of rules will form a set of **Knowledge**.
+These collections of rules will form a set of **Knowledge**.
 In this case, they form a Knowledge set of
 **"how to calculate Item's final price"**.

 ## Cycle